ajaymakan/Swogo-Intergration-Prerequisites/README.md

 3. The function should be available on all pages where swogo script is present.
 4. Callback that allows Swogo to act and update the client on completion of the action.
 5. The function sould be freely accessible from our script and belog to `window` directly
-6. The funciton name should preferably be called `addToCart` and take the following parameter format:
+6. The function name MUST (why give a choice, we'd then have to adapt script?) be called `addToCart` and take the following parameter format:

 ```
 addToCart(